section-engineering-education/engineering-education/content/articles/Factor-that-affects-the-performance-deep-learning-systems/index.md

 There are three sorts of concerns that are straightforward to diagnose when it comes to poor deep learning performance:

-Poor performance or becoming stuck are both possible outcomes of problems with hyper-parameter optimization (i.e. challenges from learning rate).
+Poor performance or becoming stuck are both possible outcomes of problems with hyperparameter optimization (i.e., challenges from learning rate).
 Having issues with data optimization is a common occurrence.

-Generalization can result in overfitting or poor test set performance, for example, More data is required if you want your system to perform better.
-Depending on your budget, you may want to acquire additional unlabeled data and train your feature extraction sub-model further.
+Generalization can lead to overfitting or poor test set performance, for example.
+If you want your system to perform better, you'll need more data.
+You may want to obtain additional unlabeled data and train your feature extraction sub-model further, depending on your budget.

 Tuning the algorithm, which is essentially a prediction problem on the final model, when the final model contains a lot of volatility, for example.